-SILT now protects 4 farms totaling nearly 300 acres across Iowa.
+As of 2019, SILT protects 9 farms totaling nearly 935 acres across Iowa.
 They grow shiitake mushrooms, fresh vegetables, organic hay to get grass-fed animals through the winter.
+Some grow organic corn and soybeans on long rotations that give the soil a chance to regenerate.
 They give next generation farmers a chance to get into the game.
 They give their communities local, healthy, fresh food, jobs and a new way to look at the world.

 On donated farms, SILT offers long-term leases that farmers can pass on to their children and grandchildren, so long as they want to farm the land sustainably.
 The farmers earn equity in the house, barns and business they can cash out when selling to the next farmer for that land.

-On farms protected by land protection agreements, families retain ownership of their land.
+On farms protected by land protection agreements, known as conservation easements, families retain ownership of their land.
 Future farmers have the opportunity to purchase the land at an estimated half of its value on the market, because it comes with sustainable food production requirements that SILT monitors and enforces for generations to come.

 Interested in helping?
 Contact us today for information about donating land or easements, money or time to help build SILT.
 Thank you.